cmelchior/asciihexgrid/README.md

 ## 1. Usage

-Add this dependency to your class path:
+Add the following dependency (requires that the library has been built and deployed):

 ```
+repositories {
+    mavenLocal()
+}

+dependencies {
     implementation 'dk.ilios.asciihexgrid:asciihexgrid:1.0`
+}
 ```

 Build a hex grid like this: